What is prenatal diagnosis?

 Prenatal diagnosis is a set of tests that are carried out during pregnancy and allow us to monitor the formation and development of the foetus.

 There are different techniques, both invasive and non-invasive.
 Some of the tests are commonly performed on all women, while others are performed depending on the state and development of the mother and foetus.

 What does prenatal diagnosis involve?

-In prenatal diagnosis, the gynaecologist will ask the mother several questions and review her medical history and family history, which may influence her health during pregnancy.
+In prenatal diagnosis, the medical practitioner will ask the expectant mother several questions and review her medical history and family history, which may influence her health during pregnancy.

 To control the health and development of the mother and the foetus, different clinical tests and diagnostic imaging tests will be performed.
 The main tests are:

 - Test of foetal DNA in maternal blood – from week 10, you can know the risk of the baby having Down syndrome or other abnormalities related to the chromosomes.

 - Ultrasound – several of these scans are performed throughout pregnancy.
 It allows the shape of the developing foetus to be seen, and may reveal health problems before the baby is born.

 - Amniocentesis – the doctor takes a sample of the amniotic fluid that surrounds the foetus to detect chromosomal abnormalities.